gridcoin-community/Gridcoin-Site/README.md

   --OR--

-  Go to the location you store Git Repos and Rightclick -> Gitbash here git clone https://github.com/gridcoin-community/Gridcoin-Site.git
+2. Go to the location you store Git Repos and Rightclick -> Gitbash here git clone https://github.com/gridcoin-community/Gridcoin-Site.git

-3. Go to Gridcoin-Site folder (or whatever you specified whem pulling the repo) Shift+RightClick -> Open Cmd Prompt Here or Open Powershell window here(Win 10)
+3. Go to Gridcoin-Site folder (or whatever you specified when pulling the repo) Shift+RightClick -> Open Cmd Prompt Here or Open Powershell window here(Win 10)

 4. bundle install